wassermanlab/GeneBreaker/BenchmarkingTransition/README.md

 > This approach is designed for testing interpretation of SNV/indels

-1. Get necessary tools for adding variant (VCFTools).

-	$ sh GetTools.sh

-2. Collect DeepVariant VCFs (need link for this, maybe host them on Zenodoo)

-	$ sh GetVariantVCFs.sh

-3. Use BuryVCF.sh

-	$ sh BuryVCF.sh

 ## Simulate Variant using VarSim

-> This approach is designed to facilitate the simulation of
+> This approach is designed to facilitate the simulation of full synthetic WGS samples with variants incorporated into the sample